 - Grease – One of our favorite musicals.

-- Stranger Things – Dan, Ashar, Chris and I are watching this together.
-Ashar and Chris had already been through all of the first season, and they’re catching Dan and I up before the second one comes out later in October.
+- Stranger Things – Kaitlyn, Ashar, Chris and I are watching this together.
+Ashar and Chris had already been through all of the first season, and they’re catching Kaitlyn and I up before the second one comes out later in October.

 - It – I hate clowns.
 So Ashar and Chris went to see this movie.

 - The IT Crowd – Different kind of “it.”
 This British comedy is one we all love.